Urology Care Foundation - Kidney Failure: Symptoms, Causes & Diagnosis

 What are Kidneys?

-The kidneys are 2 bean-shaped organs, each about the size of a fist.
+The kidneys are two bean-shaped organs, each about the size of a fist.
 They are found in your back on either side of the spine.
 Healthy kidneys clean waste products from the blood by making urine.
-They also balance the amount of certain elements in your blood (such as sodium, potassium, and calcium), and make hormones that control blood pressure and red blood cells.
+They also balance the amount of certain elements in your blood (such as sodium, potassium and calcium) and make hormones that control blood pressure and red blood cells.

 What is Kidney Failure?

-Before kidney failure occurs, patients have "chronic kidney disease" (CKD).
 Kidney (renal) failure is when kidneys don't work as well as they should, to the point where kidney replacement is required.
 Kidney replacement can be accomplished by different kinds of dialysis or by kidney transplant.
-The term "kidney failure" covers a lot of problems.
-These problems can result in kidney failure:
+Kidney failure can be caused by many different medical problems, such as:

 • high blood sugar (diabetes)